-Residents under the age of 21 are not permitted in the defined bar area in the restaurant at University Tower.Any resident under the age of 21 who enters the bar area in the restaurant at University Tower will be subject to disciplinary action.
+Residents under the age of 21 are not permitted in the defined bar area in Chancellor's Restaurant at University Tower.Any resident under the age of 21 who enters the bar area in Chancellor's Restaurant will be subject to disciplinary action.

 The Office of Housing and Residence Life seeks to create a community where everyone is valued, appreciated, and supported.
 Bullying is defined by The Office of Housing and Residence Life as actions and behaviors that are intended to intimidate, coerce, degrade, abuse, badger, harm or negatively impact another person.
 This definition includes but is not limited to sexual orientation, gender expression, sex, race, ethnicity, socioeconomic status, ability, size, religion, age, and veteran status.
 This policy also includes situations in which roommates use bullying tactics to intimidate their roommate.
 Students who exhibit bullying behavior toward another student will be held accountable through the IUPUI Student Conduct System.

 Residents are permitted to conduct minor preventive maintenance and automobile repairs in the campus housing parking lots as long as these activities do not interfere with the normal use of the parking lot.
 Any fluids or parts must be disposed of in accordance with all federal, state, and local laws.